basecamp/policies/abuse/how-we-handle/index.md

 ### Human oversight

 Who’s “we”, you ask?
 It’s us: folks from the Basecamp team.
-We have an internal committee who review all potential abuse cases.
-This committee includes our executives, David and Jason, and representatives from multiple departments across the company.
+Our internal abuse oversight committee includes our executives, David and Jason, and representatives from multiple departments across the company.
 On rare occasions for particularly sensitive situations or if legally required, we may also seek counsel from external experts.

 ### Balanced responsibilities